The Speeches at Prince Henry's Barriers: Barriers

 Prince Henry's Barriers was a stylized martial combat, conducted on foot with swords and pikes; it was something like a joust without horses.
 The entertainment took place in the Banqueting House at Whitehall Palace.

 Though ceremonial in nature, the practice had some inherent risk (as jousting did), and the sixteen-year-old Prince Henry had to persuade his reluctant father to allow his participation.
 The ceremonial challenge that initiated the barriers occurred on 31 December 1609; Prince Henry then kept an "open table" at St. James's Palace, which cost £100 per day.
 The Prince was supported by a team of six nobles and gentlemen: Ludovic Stewart, 2nd Duke of Lennox; Thomas Howard, 21st Earl of Arundel; Henry Wriothesley, 3rd Earl of Southampton; James Hay, 1st Earl of Carlisle; Sir Robert Gordon, and Sir Thomas Somerset.
 The seven met fifty-eight challengers during the Barriers; "each bout consisted of two pushes with the pike and twelve sword-strokes, and the young prince gave or received that night thirty-two pushes and about 360 strokes."

 Thomas Chaloner, the Prince's chamberlain, obtained pikes and tiltstaves for the combat from Thomas Lincoln, yeoman of the armoury at Greenwich Palace.
 David Murray bought pearls for the Prince's costume.
+After the combat, prizes were awarded to the Earl of Montgomery, Thomas, son of Lord Darcy, and Robert Gordon.